-5. Improved Handoffs
+5. Process Handoffs

 Business process handoff is an activity of transferring a person, responsibility, or information from one person to another, one system to another, or one department to another.
 The successful transfer of this information is critical to run smooth business processes.

 Improving process handoffs is critical to Business Process Improvement as it ensures a smooth transition of process elements by setting clear expectations, communicating effectively, avoiding assumptions, and bringing clarity to process transition.
-Learn more in our detailed guide to business process handoffs.
+Learn more in our detailed guide and video to business process handoffs.

-6. Improved System Integrations
+6. System and Platform Integrations

-Systems are an integral part of your processes, and hence it is improving systems integrations is vital to Business Process Improvement.
+Systems and platforms are an integral part of your processes, and hence it is improving systems integrations is vital to Business Process Improvement.
 It is important to ensure all your systems and automation tools are integrated efficiently to avoid unpleasant situations.

 If your systems feel more like a Digital Rolodex than a tool that increase efficiency and effectiveness, schedule a discovery with our team to see how our methods can help.